OBJECTIVE OF PUSH: The objective of Push is for your team to have the lowest score after 5 rounds.

 The first dealer is chosen at random and passes to the left for each new deal.
 There will be a total of 5 rounds that will be dealt, and each round has slight differences in dealing and play.
 The dealer will shuffle the deck, deal the needed number of cards for the round, and place the remaining cards face down in the center of play as a stockpile.

 For the first round, each player is dealt a 6 cards hand.
 For the second deal, it’s a 7-card hand for each player.
 The 3rd round will have each player receiving an 8-card hand.
 In the 4th round the dealer will deal 9 cards to each player, and finally the 5th round each player will receive 10 cards.

 Card Ranking, Melds, and Card Values

 The ranking for this game is traditional.
-Ace (high), King, Queen, Jack, 10, 9, 8, 7, 6, 5, 4, 3, and 2 (low).
+Ace (high or low), King, Queen, Jack, 10, 9, 8, 7, 6, 5, 4, 3, and 2 (low).
 The Jokers and the 2s however are wild cards and can be used to signify any card in a meld.

 The melds are standard.
 There are runs and sets, and the minimum number of cards needed to form a meld is 3 cards. if using wild cards in a meld there must be at least 1 natural card to form the meld and the player making the meld must specify if the meld is a run or a set.